ChrisWhealy/edge-cdn-store/README.md

 Looking through the `pingora-cache` repository, the `memory` module is specifically identified as [not being production ready](https://github.com/cloudflare/pingora/blob/b3c186177e8ff59f047ed05aa7b88735bb623c2f/pingora-cache/src/memory.rs#L17).
 Although none of the other modules contain such an explicit warning, this offers no guarantee that volatility will be confined simply to this one module.

-Given Cloudflare's warning, for Wasmer to build mission-critical software on a foundation known to be volatile should be considered ***high risk***.
+Given Cloudflare's warning, I would advise Wasmer to be cautious before building mission-critical software on a foundation known to be volatile.

-These risks include, but are not limited to, building mission-critical functionality on top of a `pingora-cache` feature that:
+If these risk are known and have been considered acceptable, then the following possibilities must be accepted.
+Wasmer Edge may depend on functionality that:
 * is substantially altered or even disappears as part of a future minor release; or
-* turns out to be inefficient or even buggy
+* turns out to be inefficient or even buggy; or

-Wasmer could end up in a situation in which part of their mission-critical Wasmer Edge offering is dependent upon a version of `pingora-cache` that cannot be upgraded without significant effort or rework.
+* makes the possibility of an upgrade difficult without significant effort or rework.

 ## Alternatives